focus-trap/focus-trap/README.md

 A function that will be called after the trap is deactivated, after `onDeactivate`.
 If the `returnFocus` deactivation option was set, it will be called **after** returning focus to the node that had focus prior to activation (or configured with the `setReturnFocus` option) upon deactivation; otherwise, it will be called after deactivation completes.

+By default, this callback is delayed by one frame along with return-focus timing; set [delayReturnFocus](#delayreturnfocus) to `false` to remove that extra delay.

 ##### checkCanReturnFocus

 ```typescript